How much does it cost to remodel a bathroom?

 - Gather ideas from Pinterest about colors and finishes.

 - Research the costs of the materials and finishes you want and begin making choices about what is and isn’t possible to fit into your budget (once labor is included).
 If you’d like to stay under $10,000 total, but really love a $2,000 tub, plan to downgrade in other areas.

 - Request quotes from at least three reputable general contractors, share your vision and ideal materials, and work together from there.

-For more on who remodels bathrooms and how long it takes check out The Complete Thumbtack Bathroom Remodel Guide.
+For more on how long a bathroom remodel should take check out The Complete Thumbtack Bathroom Remodel Guide.

 To find out whether a general contractor is considered essential in your area during the current coronavirus pandemic, visit your city or state’s government website, which will have information on essential services.

 Find information on national recommendations by visiting CISA’s Identifying Critical Infrastructure During COVID-19 webpage.
 However, not all jurisdictions follow CISA’s definitions of critical infrastructure.

 How much does a shower remodel cost?